Sayuri Ishikawa

-Biography
+Ishikawa appears in the Wim Wenders film "Perfect Days", which won the Prize of the Ecumenical Jury at the 2023 Cannes Film Festival.

+Early life and career

 Ishikawa grew up during enka's heyday and went with her mother and grandmother to see Chiyoko Shimakura's performance.
-“I loved singing,” she recalls.
-Ishikawa won a singing contest in 1972 when she was only 14 years old and released her first single "Kakurenbo" (かくれんぼ) the next year.
+"I loved singing," she recalls.
+Ishikawa won a singing contest in 1972 when she was only 14 years old and released her first single "Kakurenbo" the next year.
 She finished her high school but didn't go to university, entering show business instead.
 Her biggest hit, "Tsugaru Kaikyō Fuyugeshiki", was released in 1977.

-Major league baseball player Ichiro Suzuki of the Seattle Mariners chose Sayuri Ishikawa's "Amagi-goe" as an AT-BAT MUSIC of 2008 with "Ishin Denshin" and "Royal Chocolate Flush" of Misia.
-She re-recorded this song with Marty Friedman for Ichiro.
+Major league baseball player Ichiro Suzuki of the Seattle Mariners chose Sayuri Ishikawa's "Amagi-goe" as an at-bat walk-up song in 2008 along with Misia's "Ishin Denshin" and "Royal Chocolate Flush".
+Ishikawa re-recorded this song with Marty Friedman for Ichiro.

-In 2010, Ishikawa release a rare, non-enka single, Baby Baby, a duet with rock singer Tamio Okuda.
+In 2010, Ishikawa released a rare, non-enka single, Baby Baby, a duet with rock singer Tamio Okuda.

 In 2015, Ishikawa recorded "Chanto Iwanakya Aisanai", the ending theme of the Lupin the 3rd Part IV anime.

-In July 2017, Tokyo Olympic 2020 organizers kicked off the countdown celebration to the Olympic by releasing a promotional theme song along with a summer dance.
-The song, with which the organizer is aiming to promote the Japanese summer festivals, is a new version of “Tokyo Gorin Ondo,” the theme song for the 1964 Summer Olympics, but with updated lyrics.
-It will be performed by Ishikawa, alongside Yūzō Kayama and Pistol Takehara.
+In July 2017, Tokyo Olympics 2020 organizers kicked off the countdown celebration to the Olympics by releasing a promotional theme song along with a summer dance.
+The song, with which the organizer aimed to promote Japanese summer festivals, is a new version of "Tokyo Gorin Ondo," the theme song for the 1964 Summer Olympics, but with updated lyrics.
+It is performed by Ishikawa, alongside Yūzō Kayama and Takehara Pistol (ja).

 On May 20, 2019, it was announced that Ishikawa would be awarded the 2019 Spring Purple Ribbon Medal of Honours (令和元年春の紫綬褒章) for her accomplishments.

+Personal life

 Ishikawa married Kenji Baba in 1981, but the couple divorced in 1989.
 Their daughter, Saori, was born in 1984.

 NHK Kōhaku Uta Gassen appearances

-Ishikawa's first Kōhaku Uta Gassen appearance was in 1977, four years after her debut and following the hit of her signature song "Tsugaru Kaikyo Fuyu-geshiki".
+Ishikawa's first Kōhaku Uta Gassen appearance was in 1977, four years after her debut and following the hit of her signature song "Tsugaru Kaikyō Fuyugeshiki".

 2017 marked her 40th appearance in total, and 36th consecutive year in the ever popular annual event, which is a record for a female artist.

 She missed the 34th edition in 1983 as she was heavily pregnant, though she did attend the show and appeared as a guest, cheering the red (female) group.